udondan/iam-floyd/README.md

 ### <a name='notActions'></a>notActions

-Switches the policy provider to use [notAction].
-Calling this method will change the behavior of all successive called action methods.
-It will not modify actions that have been added before the call.
+Switches the policy provider to use [NotAction].

-**Correct:** `s3:DeleteBucket` will be added to the list of `NotAction`

 ```typescript
 new statement.S3()